CANCER TREATMENT CENTERS

 Radiation therapy uses high-energy rays or particles to destroy the cancer cells and shrink the tumor while minimizing the adverse effects on nearby healthy organs and tissues.
 Although some normal cells are affected by radiation therapy, they recover from the effects of radiation better than cancer cells.

 Because IMRT enhances control of radiation delivery, we can treat many tumors once considered untreatable because they are so close to vital organs and structures.
 IMRT allows your radiation oncologist to target your cancer with a high-resolution radiation beam that conforms as closely as possible to the shape of the tumor and delivers varying strengths of radiation to different parts of the tumor.
 The dose can be higher in the most aggressive areas of the tumor and lower in areas where the beam is near or passing through healthy tissue and structures.

 Frequently Asked Questions

 First, you’ll have a 45-to-90-minute preparation session with x-ray, computed-tomography (CT), and possible MRI exams to help your doctors design your specialized treatment plan.
 Your doctors may mark your skin with semi-permanent ink or a small tattoo to help them align the IMRT equipment during your treatments.
 Because you must keep very still during your treatments, your doctor may develop special molded plastic or foam supports to help you comfortably maintain the same position.

-You may also have a gel spacer called SpaceOAR injected to increase the distance of the rectum from the prostate.
+SpaceOAR® is a gel spacer that is injected to increase the distance of the rectum from the prostate.
 This decreases the risk of radiation affecting the rectum.
 The office procedure is minimally-invasive and takes around 15 minutes.
 Once the spacer is in place most men don’t feel it.
 Over time, the spacer is absorbed by the body and excreted in the urine.